 The CAS programme is seen as such an important component of the IB diploma that it is an UWCEA graduation requirement.
-UWCEA feel strongly that through this programme students can learn more about themselves and their own potential and about their relationship and responsibility to the society around them.
+UWCEA feels strongly that through this programme students can learn more about themselves and their own potential and about their relationship and responsibility to the society around them.
 The CAS programme offers the opportunity for students to put themselves in new situations.
-If a student chooses to teach English or craft to primary school children, or to work in a community-building group, or to grasp the principles of chess, they will learn from their reactions to it, to people and needs they have not met before and students often create their own initiatives and ideas in response to an experience.
+Whatever a student chooses to do they will learn from their reactions to it, to people and needs they have not met before, and students often create their own initiatives and ideas in response to an experience.